Ambassador Extraordinary and Plenipotentiary of Uzbekistan to the Russian Federation visited JINR

 “The Russia-Uzbekistan cultural and humanitarian cooperation has reached a new stage,” Botirjon Asadov said.
 “The parties used to pay a lot of attention to economic cooperation, security issues, but now, our cooperation has become multi-faceted.
 It covers almost all spheres of life, including education,” the Ambassador emphasised.

 JINR’s potential in personnel training was one of the main topics of the discussion.
 The importance of increasing awareness about JINR in Uzbekistan was also noted.
-In this regard, Grigory Trubnikov spoke about the experience of information centres in the JINR Member States and JINR training programmes for scientific and administrative personnel of research and educational organisations.
+In this regard, Grigory Trubnikov spoke about the experience of information centres in the JINR Member States and JINR training programmes for scientific and administrative personnel of research and educational organizations.

 The high-level delegation visited the Flerov Laboratory of Nuclear Reactions during the visit, where guests had a tour of the DC-280 accelerator and the Nanocentre.
 Visitors learned about the operation of the IBR-2 reactor and applied research, particularly in archaeology, at the Frank Laboratory of Neutron Physics.
 A meeting with representatives of the national group of Uzbekistan in JINR concluded the visit of the delegation.